wavefrontHQ/help/chart_dashboard_create.md

 title at the top right of the chart.

 You can create a dashboard from scratch or starting from a single chart, a set of metrics, an existing dashboard, or a JSON definition.
-You edit a dashboard by clicking the pencil icon  <i class="icon-pencil"/></i> at the top right of the dashboard.
+You edit a dashboard by clicking the <i class="icon-pencil"/></i> icon at the top right of the dashboard.

+{% include charts_links.md %}

+{% include dashboard_links.md %}